 Main Research Themes:

-I. Nurses’ ethical well-being and issues of conscience (focusing on interventions that enable nurses to address their ethical and human rights issues in practice)
+I. Nurses’ and health care professionals’ ethical well-being (focusing on interventions that enable them to address their bioethical issues in practice).

-II.
-The health of vulnerable populations facing ethical challenges (particularly pediatric groups, and at-risk individuals including those at the end of life; Indigenous, global health populations and religious groups)
+III.
+The health and moral agency of vulnerable populations facing ethical challenges that impact their well-being (pediatric and religious groups; those at the end of life; indigenous, and Global Health populations).

 Research Interests/Expertise: Nursing and bioethics; vulnerable populations; child health; global health; Indigenous health; philosophy conscience; health policy and regulatory policies; qualitative research, phenomenology and ethical analysis.